MichaelBelgium/Laravel-Youtube-API/README.md

 * DELETE /ytconverter/{id}
 * GET /ytconverter/search/{q}

-Check the wiki page of this repository for more information
+Check the wiki page of this repository for more information about the routes.

+## API Auth

+If needed, you can protect the API routes with the api:auth middleware by setting `enable_auth` to `true` in the configuration.
+A token is then required to make requests to the routes by passing it as bearer token or as query parameter `api_token`.
+See [Laravel 6.x docs](https://laravel.com/docs/6.x/api-authentication#passing-tokens-in-requests)